#table

 Description

-Creates a table value from columns and rows.
-The columns value can be a list of column names, a table type, a number of columns, or null.
-The rows value is a list of lists, where each element contains the column values for a single row.
+The #table function constructs a table from specified columns and rows.
+The columns parameter can be a list of column names, a table type, a column count, or null.
+The rows parameter is a list of lists, where each sublist represents the values for a row in the table.

 Examples